ibm-security-verify/webauthn-relying-party-server-swift/README.md

 #### `PLATFORM`

-The platform flag indicates if the relying party server is IBM Security Verify (ISV) or IBM Security Verify Access (ISVA).
+The platform flag indicates if the relying party server is IBM Verify (ISV) or IBM Verify Access (ISVA).
 For example:
 ```
 PLATFORM=ISV
 ```